Reparations from Russia after the Russo-Ukrainian war: Amount of losses

 According to the chairman of the Committee of Economists of Ukraine Andriy Novak, with the beginning of the Russian aggression, Ukraine lost up to 20% of GDP at once.
 Thus, the GDP in 2013 amounted to 183 billion dollars.
 Accordingly, since then, the state has received less than $4 billion in foreign direct investment each year.

-Moreover, the total amount of losses will be much higher.
+Moreover, the total losses will be much higher.
 After all, it includes losses from the destruction of infrastructure and can be counted only after the deoccupation of the entire territory of Ukraine.

-The IMF believes that in addition to human casualties, economic losses for Ukraine are already significant.
-The country will face significant costs in rebuilding and rebuilding infrastructure destroyed during the war: seaports and airports have been closed and damaged, and many roads and bridges have been destroyed.
-Although it is very difficult to assess the need for funding at this stage.
+The IMF believes that economic losses for Ukraine are already significant in addition to human casualties.
+The country will face substantial costs in rebuilding and rebuilding infrastructure destroyed during the war: seaports and airports have been closed and damaged, and many roads and bridges have been destroyed.
+Although it is challenging to assess the need for funding at this stage.

-According to KSE data received from volunteers, as of March 10, 2022, at least 200 educational institutions, 30 health care facilities, 8 churches, 1,600 residential buildings, 19 office buildings, 23 factories and their warehouses, and 12 airports, 5 TPPs and HPPs were damaged or completely destroyed.
+According to KSE data received from volunteers, as of 10 March 2022, at least 200 educational institutions, 30 health care facilities, 8 churches, 1,600 residential buildings, 19 office buildings, 23 factories and their warehouses, and 12 airports, 5 TPPs and HPPs were damaged or destroyed.

-In addition, more than 15,000 km of roads, 5,000 km of railways and 350 bridges were destroyed or disabled.
-Russia has launched the “Russia Will Pay” project, which collects data on facilities destroyed by the occupiers.
+In addition, more than 15,000 km of roads, 5,000 km of railways, and 350 bridges were destroyed or disabled.
+Ukraine has launched the "Russia Will Pay" project, which collects data on facilities destroyed by the occupiers.
 The data is used in international courts against Russia for compensation.

-The value of damaged or destroyed objects, according to preliminary estimates of the CSE, in the event of their complete destruction can be up to 1.5 trillion UAH or US$54.3 billion.
+The value of damaged or destroyed objects, according to preliminary estimates of the CSE, in the event of their destruction can be up to ₴1.5 trillion or US$54.3 billion.

+International action

+On 19 May 2023, the G7 leaders issued a statement on Ukraine stating they would ensure that "Russia's sovereign assets in our jurisdictions will remain immobilized until Russia pays for the damage it has caused to Ukraine".

+On 20 June 2023, the United Kingdom implemented legislation allowing it to retain or impose sanctions to promote Russia's payment of compensation to Ukraine.